 They had to buy the whole, hideous set.

-So, each year, Jenna takes out her hideous holiday mug collection, because even though she doesn’t love them aesthetically, they have been made a family heirloom – due to the cost of the antique shop visit that’ll go down in Dail family history forever.
-She thinks they may or may not end up as a wedding gift to Cohban someday, but until then, they have become an unexpected tradition in her house that her family’s embraced.
+So, each year, Jenna has taken out her “hideous” holiday mug collection.
+And each year, their charm is slowly growing on her!
+Ten years later, those “hideous” mugs are kind of cute…and kind of a family heirloom – partly due to the cost of the antique shop visit that’ll go down in Dail family history forever, of course.
+Jenna is now pretty sure the mugs will end up as a wedding gift to Cohban someday, but until then, they have become an unexpected tradition in her house that her family has embraced.

 Friend, if you’re unsure of where to start on your tradition journey, close your eyes and think about Christmases past.
 What brings warmth to your heart and a smile to your face?
 Pick and choose what you want to bring from your past into the future and decide what rituals you’ve always wants to have and start those now.